Contact Us for a Free Consultation (213) 542-0979

 • if you have ever failed to appear in court.

-The two primary factors, however, are whether you are a flight risk and if you pose a danger to the community.
+However, the two primary factors are whether you are a flight risk and whether you pose a danger to the community.

 Put simply, they need to determine whether you are a danger to the public due to your alleged crime.
 Our Los Angeles criminal defense lawyers will review more below.